What is organizational leadership? Breaking down the basics

 You have your sights set on climbing the ladder to play a more integral role in your company.
 But how do you proceed?
 It’s possible that an organizational leadership degree could be exactly what you need to hone your leadership skills, helping you learn how to be effective in implementing organizational change, promoting teamwork and empowering your team to achieve success.

 What is organizational leadership, exactly?
-Dr. Jalin B. Johnson, associate professor of business and organizational leadership at University of Massachusetts Global, offers clarification by explaining what relevant degree programs aim to do.
+Dr. Jalin B. Johnson, associate professor at UMass Global, offers clarification by explaining what relevant organizational leadership degree programs aim to do.

 “Effective is the key word,” Dr. Johnson offers.
 In organizational leadership programs, she says, “we are offering students the opportunity to look at leadership holistically.
 They leave with something tangible that can make them a more effective leader.”

 You may be wondering whether a degree in the field can help propel you to new levels in your career.
-Read on as we explore the ins and outs of organizational leadership, while outlining what to expect at both the bachelor’s and master’s levels.
+What is an organizational leadership degree exactly?
+And how can it impact your career?
+Read on as we explore the field and outline the different organizational leadership degree options to choose from.

 “She said she came into the program as a good manager, but she was leaving the program as a very effective leader,” Dr. Mazur recounts.
-The student was already a good supervisor who ensured tasks were completed, but she left the program understanding how to provide vision that helped employees feel more engaged.
+The student was already an adept supervisor who ensured tasks were completed, but she left the program understanding how to provide vision that helped employees feel more engaged.

 Dr. Mazur explains that the ability to align people with the goals of the organization can be paramount in motivating and inspiring employees to bring that vision to fruition.
 In essence, impactful leaders must set the tone and direction of the company while working toward achieving organizational goals.